-Caitlin grew up in Ohio and crossed the state line to attend college at Indiana Wesleyan University in 2011.
-She lives in Hartford City and loves having a job where she can share all the great things about east central Indiana.
+Caitlin grew up in Ohio and crossed the state line to attend college at Indiana Wesleyan University.
+She lives in Hartford City and loves having a job where she can share about all the great things in east central Indiana.

 Courtney is a healthcare public relations professional, freelance photographer, adventure seeker, and Muncie arts and culture enthusiast.

-Roxie Deer is a lifelong Wayne County resident.
-Currently serving as the Director of Professional Development for the Wayne County Area Chamber of Commerce, Roxie has spent her career working in community development.
-During her free time, Roxie spends her time with friends at community events, enjoying time with her fur babies and finding great new restaurants.
+Roxie is a lifelong Wayne County resident.
+Currently serving as the Director of Membership and Education for the Wayne County Area Chamber of Commerce, Roxie has spent her career working in community development.
+During her free time, Roxie spends her time with friends at community events, enjoying time with her fur babies, and finding great new restaurants.

 Angel was born and raised in Wayne County.
 With the title of Communications and Social Media Specialist at the Wayne County Convention & Tourism Bureau, she enjoys utilizing a variety of platforms to bring awareness to everything Wayne County has to offer.
 Mother of two boys, Angel enjoys spending her free time exploring the outdoors and creating memorable experiences with her children.